 Chemicals are one the most common reasons for poor air quality.
 Every household in the US has some level of volatile organic compounds (VOCs), which are released from a variety of household materials, such as wood preservatives, solvents and paints, cleaning products, and aerosol fragrances.

 To reduce the harmful effects from VOCs, you should store these products outside of the house.
 Also, making sure a well-ventilated area for storing the chemicals.
 But if possible, always choose the furniture items with zero to low VOCs to help protect your family.
 Moreover, you need a great air purifier to deal with these harmful airborne chemicals.
-We suggest you to find one in the best large room air purifiers list.
+We suggest you to find one in the best large room air purifier list.

 Controlling the moisture and temperature in your home — particularly in climates with high humidity and fluctuating temperatures — is another way to improve the air quality in your home.